 - Lifelong Learning and Technology (2016), Pew Research Center – Here’s a nice resource for statistics about lifelong learning in the digital age – who’s learning, why, where, and how.

 - Learn2Learn.
 An app by Arun Pradhan that helps individuals to develop learning skills – a solid overview of proven learning practices along with plenty of resources to dive deep.
-An enterprise version is in the works if you want something for a large group.
+An enterprise version is available.

 - Learning 4.0.
-In her book, Unstoppable You, Pat McLagan lays out practices to help people to sharpen their learning skills.
-And in Unleash Unstoppable Learners, she provides L&D professionals with ideas on how to scaffold learning and develop self-directing learners.
+In her book, Unstoppable You (2017), Pat McLagan lays out practices to help people to sharpen their learning skills.
+And in Unleash Unstoppable Learners (2018), she provides L&D professionals with ideas on how to scaffold learning and develop self-directing learners.

 // More on self-directed learning theory

-- The Concept of Self-Directed Learning and Its Implications for Human Resource Development (2004) by Andrea D. Ellinger, Advances in Developing Human Resources.
-An overview of various conceptualizations of self-directed learning and discussion of how it plays out in organizations.
+- The Concept of Self-Directed Learning and Its Implications for Human Resource Development (2004) by Andrea D. Ellinger, Advances in Developing Human Resources – An overview of various conceptualizations of self-directed learning and discussion of how they play out in organizations.

 Never miss a new set of curated resources.
 Subscribe to my newsletter in the footer below.